Dear Pastor and Faith-Based Leader,

 - The Kingdom: We believe the space created in friendship is a “Kingdom space” where God can move in the hearts and minds of elected officials, both to help them positively address societal problems and persuade them as to the goodness of God’s principles.

-- Scripture: Trusting in the authority of the Judeo-Christian Scriptures and in the God whom they reveal, we believe that God’s people have the privilege & responsibility of modeling for all citizens both the character of God (His compassion-and His righteousness (His clarity) when engaging with issues facing society.
+- Scripture: Trusting in the authority of the Judeo-Christian Scriptures and in the God whom they reveal, we believe that God’s people have the privilege & responsibility of modeling for all citizens both the character of God (His compassion-and His righteousness and His clarity) when engaging with issues facing society.

 - Prayers for National Life and for Social Order (18-39) of the Book of Common Prayer